iusmac/RevampedFMRadio/README.md

 PRODUCT_PACKAGES += \
     libqcomfmjni
 ```
-4. Make sure you have `vendor.qcom.bluetooth.soc` prop in `vendor.prop`.
+4. Make sure you have `vendor.qcom.bluetooth.soc` prop in your <em>vendor.prop</em> file.
    You may already have something similar, like `vendor.bluetooth.soc`, but it's legacy.
 Rename if proprietary blobs support new prop name or duplicate the value using new prop name to ensure RevampedFMRadio can properly comunicate to your device's Bluetooth SoC.
-5. Allow app to read vendor properties mentioned in step n.3:
+5. Allow app to read vendor properties mentioned in the previous step:
 ```Console
 # sepolicy/vendor/system_app.te
 get_prop(system_app, vendor_bluetooth_prop)